• Home

 • Travel agencies – 561510

-• Real estate investing (this is potentially where the NAICS code for real estate would be – the NAICS code for real estate is 531390 for other activities related to real estate)
+• Real estate investing (this is potentially where the NAICS code for real estate would be – the NAICS code for real estate is 531390 for other activities related to real estate, including being a real estate agent)

 • Finance businesses and money lending and collecting: financial transactions processing, reserve, and clearinghouse activities – 522320; other activities related to credit intermediation – 522390; consumer lending – 522291